noreplyavailable/MAC-address_randomizer/README.md

 You can generate a new one with `macchanger -l > macdonalds.txt` make sure to remove the bottom section of "Wireless MACs:"!

-You could also in theory, replace the macdonalds.txt with your own file aslong as it adheres to the same format.
+You could in theory, replace the macdonalds.txt with your own file aslong as it adheres to the same format.